 Maria Kaisar is currently completing her PhD under the supervision of Professor Ploeg in the area of novel markers of ischemic injury that donor organs have undergone during the donation process, markers of deterioration during organ preservation and therapeutic targets of intervention during organ donation and preservation.
 Within COPE, Maria holds the role of Translational Research Coordinator and is strongly involved in the biobanking work package.

 Dr Zeeshan Akhtar is currently completing a DPhil as a Royal College of Surgeons Research Fellow exploring the therapeutic potential of manipulating the Hypoxia Inducible Factor pathway in brain dead organ donors.
 Within COPE, he is the Scientific Secretary strongly involved in the COPE biobank (WP7) and is responsible for assisting the COPE Co-ordinators and aiding in the design and execution of clinical and experimental studies.

 Richeal Burns is a Senior Researcher at the Health Economics Research Centre of the University of Oxford.
 Within COPE, Richeal is in charge of our Health Economics Analysis that will be carried out for the three clinical trials.

 Dr Simon Knight is an Academic Clinical Lecturer and is affiliated with the Centre of Evidence in Transplantation.
-Simon has many years of experience in evidence based transplantation research and systematic reviews relating to the optimisation of post-transplant immunosuppression.
-Within COPE, Simon was involved in the systematic reviews for our clinical trials and is supporting the liver trial in his clinical role.
+Simon is the WP8 leader in COPE and has many years of experience in evidence based transplantation research and systematic reviews relating to the optimisation of post-transplant immunosuppression.